Ingmar-de-Vries/DynamicPredictions/README.md

       - "DynamicPredictions_STATS_ERFdynamicRSA_ROIsource.m" - run statistics on ROI-based dRSA results, and compute peak latency and representational spread (RS) index.
 This function is called from main script "DynamicPredictions_pipeline.m".
       - "modelautocorr_slopes.mat" - file containing dRSA curves resulting from PCR on simulated data.
 This is used to compute the representational spread (RS) index (see methods section in article and explanation in "DynamicPredictions_STATS_ERFdynamicRSA_ROIsource.m" for details).
       - "DynamicPredictions_runFTstats.m" - shell around Fieldtrip functions for running cluster-based permutation tests on 2D dRSA matrix or on averaged dRSA lag-plot.
 This function is called from "DynamicPredictions_STATS_ERFdynamicRSA_ROIsource.m".
 See scripts for details.
+      - "brewermap.m" - creates nice colormaps that are colorblind friendly.
+Not my code, for all colormaps and source code see: https://colorbrewer2.org/